amittam104/openendpoints/.kilocode/rules/memory-bank/context.md

 ## Current State

 The project is in its initial phase.
 It is a new Next.js application generated with `create-next-app`.
 The basic setup for authentication with `better-auth` and database with `Prisma` and `MongoDB` is in place.
 The data models for `Workspace`, `Project`, and `Endpoint` have been implemented in the Prisma schema, and type mismatch issues have been resolved.
-The UI is the default Next.js starter page.
+The create project UI has been implemented following the established design system.

 ## Next Steps